Watch past educational presentations and see live events in real time

 Because rilonacept impairs your body’s ability to fight infection, tell your doctor if you develop a fever, or any signs or symptoms of an infection.
 Stop the drug if you develop a serious infection.
 Tell your doctor if you are pregnant or planning to conceive.
 You should discuss with your doctor before receiving any vaccinations.
 Live vaccines should be avoided while on this medication.
 You should discuss updating your vaccinations prior to starting this medication.

-Written November 2018 by Jonathan Hausmann, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2019 by Isabelle Amigues, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.